 Can St. John’s wort products help?

 Some St. John’s wort products can relieve mild to moderate depression in the short term.
-They have not been proven to have the same effect in severe depression, though.
+They haven't been proven to have the same effect in severe depression, though.
 Side effects are less common with St. John’s wort products than they are with some other antidepressants.
 But interactions with other drugs can occur.

 Treating depression with St. John's wort products

-Results for participants with mild to moderate depression
+Effectiveness in mild to moderate depression

 Side effects and interactions with other medications

 St. John's wort products can cause side effects such as nausea, minor skin irritations, sensitivity to light (photosensitivity) and headaches.
 They may trigger allergic reactions too.
 But the side effects are somewhat less common than those of other antidepressants.